Annular Solar Eclipse in Spain - January 26, 2028

 The band of annularity – the area where the ring of fire will be visible – about 325 km wide, will cover much of Spanish territory and a corner of southeastern Portugal.
 Major cities along this track include Cádiz, Mérida, Granada, Murcia, Toledo, Cuenca, and much of the Mediterranean coastline—Tarifa, Marbella, Málaga, Alicante, and Valencia.

-Madrid, although just outside the annular path, will still experience an impressive partial eclipse.
+Although just outside the annular path, will still experience an impressive partial eclipse.
 Barcelona, in contrast, will see the phenomenon as the Sun nears the horizon, resulting in only a partial ring of fire.
 Even so, it remains a remarkable sight.

 Despite its broad coverage, observation will be subject to cloud conditions and line of sight.
 As with the 2026 eclipse, the event coincides with sunset, and the Sun will be positioned very low in the sky.